Skip to Content

 • Our Patient Non-Discrimination Policy specifically prohibits discrimination based on sexual orientation or gender identity (actual and perceived).

-• Truman VA's Visitation Policy allows for a same-sex partner, family member, friend, or other individual to be present with the patient for emotional support during the course of their stay.
-Same-sex partners are recognized as the patient’s family, even if the partners are not legally married.
+• Truman VA's Visitation Policy allows for a family member, friend, or other individual to be present with the patient for emotional support during the course of their stay.

 • Click here to learn about Advance Directives: As a patient, you may designate any person as a decision-maker for care should you become unable to make these decisions yourself.
-This includes designating a same-sex partner as a surrogate decision maker.
 Advanced Directive agents are chosen by the Veteran and do not need to be biologically related.
 Please inform staff if you desire to create an Advance Directive.

-• Documentation in medical records: Truman VA maintains the confidentiality of information about gender identity, sexual orientation, and sexual behavior, as it does with all other private health information.
-We encourage you to inform your healthcare provider of your sexual orientation/gender identity so appropriate care can be provided.
+• Documentation in medical records: Truman VA maintains the confidentiality of patient and all other private health information.

 • Definition of Family: Truman VA defines “family” as any person(s) who plays a significant role in an individual’s life.
 This may include individual(s) not legally related to the individual.
-Members of “family” include spouses, domestic partners, and both different-sex and same-sex significant others.
+Members of “family” may include not only spouses, but also domestic partners.

 a photo of a DD214 discharge paper